Foundations of Philosophy

 Mid-Term Exam 2 (20%): This exam will focus on the central problems of metaphysics.
 It will expect that you can articulate the basic metaphysical problems posed by the early pre-socratic thinkers and can generally explain how Plato and Aristotle responded to these problems.

-Final Exam (25%): The cumulative final exam will include short fact based questions, quotation identification, and essay responses on core concepts and problems discussed during the course of the semester.
+Final Exam (30%): The longer, cumulative final exam will include short fact-based questions, quotation identification, argument analysis, and essay responses on core concepts and problems discussed during the course of the semester.

 Final Grade Distribution